Boston's Best Italian Restaurants: Enjoy Authentic Pasta in the City

-Casual in nature Giacomo's is the place to go for some of the best pasta dishes in the city served in a casual setting with quick service.
+Casual in nature Giacomo's is the place to go for some of the best pasta dishes in the city with quick service.

 Local Expert Tip: "The line is always long and starts before the North End spot opens.
 Avoid the line and enjoy the food of the same quality and a slightly enhanced menu at the South End location, just be sure to order pasta."

 Rialto's atmosphere is rivaled only by its menu, an ever changing trip through Italy that highlights smaller portions of Northern Italian dishes.

 Local Expert Tip: "The Bucatini is a signature item that is a must try for anyone visiting Rialto. "

 A compilation of DePasquale's "best dishes", and several new ideas, meld together to form Quattro's pleasing menu of pizza, pasta, meats and seafood.